Treatment for de Quervain's tenosynovitis is aimed at reducing inflammation, preserving movement in the thumb and preventing recurrence.

 - Applying ice to the affected area

 You may also see a physical or occupational therapist.
-These therapists may review your habits and give suggestions on how to make necessary adjustments to relieve stress on your wrists.
-Your therapist can also teach you exercises focused on your wrist, hand and arm to strengthen your muscles, reduce pain, and limit the irritation of the tendons.
-The therapist may also make a splint to keep your wrist and thumb from moving if off-the-shelf versions don't fit you well.
+These therapists may review how you use your wrist and give suggestions on how to make adjustments to relieve stress on your wrists.
+Your therapist can also teach you exercises for your wrist, hand and arm to strengthen your muscles, reduce pain and limit tendon irritation.

 If your case is more serious, your doctor may recommend outpatient surgery.
-Surgery involves a procedure in which your doctor inspects the sheath surrounding the involved tendon or tendons, and then opens the sheath to release the pressure and restore free tendon gliding.
+Surgery involves a procedure in which your doctor inspects the sheath surrounding the involved tendon or tendons, and then opens the sheath to release the pressure so your tendons can glide freely.

 Your doctor will talk to you about how to rest, strengthen and rehabilitate your body after surgery.
 A physical or occupational therapist may meet with you after surgery to teach you new strengthening exercises and help you adjust your daily routine to prevent future problems.